AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

 <img src="media/image45.png" style="width:4.27607in;height:2.83163in" />

-1. A Map activity (Map to UPDATEPO) is created.
-Select the Map activity and Click on Edit Icon and provide mapping as per below screenshots
+1. A Map Action (Map to UPDATEPO) is created.
+Select the Map Action and Click on Edit Icon and provide mapping as per below screenshots

 <!-- -->